Demfier/multimodal-speech-emotion-recognition/README.md

 4. Run `4_prepare_data.ipynb` to preprocess and prepare audio + video data for experiments
 5. It is recommended to train `LSTMClassifier` before running any other experiments for easy comparsion with other models later on:
   - Change `config.py` for any of the experiment settings (`s2e/t2e/combined`) if you want
-  - Run `python lstm_classifier.py` from any of the any of the experiment mode to train an LSTM classifier for that respective model
+  - Run `python lstm_classifier.py` from the corresponding experiment mode's folder inside `lstm_classifier` to train an LSTM classifier for that respective mode
 6. Run `5_audio_classification.ipynb` to train ML classifiers for audio
 7. Run `5.1_sentence_classification.ipynb` to train ML classifiers for text
 8. Run `5.2_combined_classification.ipynb` to train ML classifiers for audio+text